dtjngl/DiagnosticLogger/readme.md

 3. Go to Modules > Refresh.
 4. Locate **DiagnosticLogger** and click **Install**.

-## Configuration

-1. Access the configuration settings in the ProcessWire admin interface.
-2. Adjust the settings according to your needs.

 ## Usage

 Once installed, **DiagnosticLogger** will automatically start processing diagnostic logs.
 You can view notifications in the admin GUI and receive email summaries based on your configuration.